Łosiów

 Łosiów is a village in the administrative district of Gmina Lewin Brzeski, within Brzeg County, Opole Voivodeship, in south-western Poland.

+Etymology

+The name is of Polish origin, and refers to it location on a heath.

 History

-The first reference of the village originates from Bishop of Wrocław Żyrosław I's documents from 1189.
+The first reference of the village originates from Bishop of Wrocław Żyrosław I's documents from 1189, when it was part of medieval Piast-ruled Poland.
 Between 1207 and 1210 the village was the seat of the commandry for the Sovereign Military Order of Malta.
-In 1945 the village became part of Poland.
+It remained ruled by the Piast dynasty until 1675.
+Later on, it was incorporated into the Bohemian Crown.
+In the 18th century, it was annexed by Kingdom of Prussia, and from 1871 to 1945 it was also part of Germany.
+In 1945 the village became again part of Poland.